Occupational First Aid ranges from the treatment of minor cuts to the treatment of life threatening injuries.

-The HSA have prepared Guidelines on First Aid at Places of Work as part of the Guide to the Safety, Health and Welfare at Work (General Application) Regulations or take a look at our First Aid Frequently Asked Questions
+The Health and Safety Authority (HSA) has prepared Guidelines on First Aid at Places of Work as part of the Guide to the Safety, Health and Welfare at Work (General Application) Regulations or take a look at our First Aid Frequently Asked Questions

-First Aid Response
+First Aid Response (FAR)